 Fourth- and fifth-grade finalists in this year’s Citizenship Challenge essay competition weighed in on which Amendment in the Bill of Rights is the most important and which continues to exert the greatest impact on American life.

 The students from Philadelphia-area schools gathered at the National Constitution Center on Dec.
-12, 2019, for the PECO Citizenship Challenge, the sixth iteration of the annual challenge presented by the Rendell Center for Civics and Civic Education, in collaboration with the Annenberg Public Policy Center.
+12, 2019, for the PECO Citizenship Challenge, the sixth iteration of the annual challenge presented by the Rendell Center for Civics and Civic Engagement, in collaboration with the Annenberg Public Policy Center.

 There the students presented their essays through skits and songs, answering this year’s question: Which of the 10 Amendments in the Bill of Rights is the most important and which continues to have the greatest impact?

 As you might expect, some students chose the First Amendment, protecting freedom of religion, speech, the press, and the rights to assemble and petition the government.
 Others opted for the Second Amendment and the right to bear arms.
 Still others presented the case for the Fourth Amendment, and protection against unreasonable search and seizure; the Fifth Amendment and the protection against self-incrimination and right to due process; the Sixth Amendment and the right to speedy and public trial; and even the Ninth Amendment, with its protection of unenumerated rights, those that are not listed in the Constitution.

 The winners were:

 - First place: Buckingham Elementary School, Central Bucks School District, Linda Raitt’s 5th grade class.

 - Second place: Merion Elementary School, Lower Merion School District, Ann Friedlander’s 5th grade class.

 - Third place (tie): Perelman Jewish Day School, Wynnewood, Pa., Mindy Civan and Sean Burg’s 5th grade class;